forkquarters/game/pages/rules.md

 This is a fast moving game with many intricacies.
 Leeway should be given to new players while they are learning the game.
 The game should encompass an inclusive lively spirit.

+# History of the Game:

+Fork Quarters was developed in 2013?
+By Grant Buckingham, Killian Burns, Little Alex, and Jordan “Jo’j” Mirocha .
+Killian was showing everyone a mini game Get Forked which was on the “Minute to win it” TV game show.
+Grant though that was STUPID and boring to watch.
+Then one person started moving the fork to try and catch the rolling quarter.
+The other two people started doing the same thing on the same table in a cross fire action.
+This was fun but it needed more structure.
+There were four pint glasses on the table so we used them as markers, pillars as they are now known, in the center of the table.
+We created a square and started using this square to develop rules.
+We played for hours that first night, it was something special.

 ------
 [Return to Homepage](https://forkquarters.github.io/game)